animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-Fortunately, {data-store-name} was ahead of its time in this regard.
+Fortunately, GemFire was ahead of its time in this regard.
 By using Continuous Queries (CQ), a client application can express the data or events it is interested in and register listeners to handle and process the events as they occur.
 The data that a client application may